 Freeform Extrusion of High Solids Loading Ceramic Slurries, Part I: Extrusion Process Modeling

-M. S. Mason et al., "Freeform Extrusion of High Solids Loading Ceramic Slurries, Part I: Extrusion Process Modeling," Solid Freeform Fabrication Proceedings, University of Texas Press, Jan 2006.
+M. S. Mason et al., "Freeform Extrusion of High Solids Loading Ceramic Slurries, Part I: Extrusion Process Modeling," Proceedings of the 17th Annual Solid Freeform Fabrication Symposium (2006, Austin, TX), pp. 316 - 328, University of Texas at Austin, Aug 2006.